PaloAltoNetworks/pan-os-python/docs/howto.rst

 In the above code, we added the AddressObject to the ``fw`` variable.
 Even though we created this above with the IP of 10.0.0.1, it represents both firewalls in the pair.
-So when we create the AddressObject on the live device, pandevice will reach out to the active firewall in the pair.
+So when we create the AddressObject on the live device, pan-os-python will reach out to the active firewall in the pair.
 It will automatically detect if the active failed and switch to standby.

 Note: We didn't save the second firewall to a variable, because our ``fw`` variable